Updated: October 2022

 12. Can PTSD be treated?

-There are three main types of therapy for PTSD.
+Doctors recommend three types of therapy for treating PTSD.

 - Cognitive Behavioural Therapy (CBT)